If you’re looking to spend less, these 10 bullet journal expense trackers can make it a lot easier for you!

 If you’re someone who struggles to pay their bills on time (or maybe even forget to pay them), then this bujo layout is for you!
 You list all your credit cards and loans, and then each month, you write down how much you paid and the date you paid it.
 You’ll soon be paying on time every single month!

 6. Bujo spending tracker for the frequent shopper

 This is a great expense tracker layout option if you have a lot of expenses.
 Some expense logs have only a handful of lines, and that really won’t work.
-Here are three columns for you and a total section for you to fill out at the end of the month reconciliation.
+Here are four main categories (you can choose any) and each time you log you separate them out accordingly.

 7. The money spread for the overachiever

 Wow!
 At first glance, this bujo finance spread seems a bit confusing.
 BUT, when you scroll through the pages, the creator breaks down each section (be sure to read her description too about each section.

 Hey, did you see that she has a Money Date section!?!
 How awesome!
 Getting on the same page as your partner is one of the most important things you can do for your relationship!

 8. Month by month expense & bill tracker